 The adult moth has brown wings with black spots on the costa of each forewing.
 The hindwings are plain pale brown

-The species is found across the Near-East and Asia, including:
+The species has been found across the Near-East and Asia, including:

 as well as Australia in